kuhchung/kuhchung.github.io/pages/armory/progression.md

 Longsword: Basically just make all of them
 Switch Axe: Same as above, except the crystal one is pretty dumb
 Hammer: The pure iron line is fine.
 Hammer is honestly a bit sad until HR 6* :(
 Bowgun: You've probably been collecting these as you go.
 The barrels and stocks don't need upgrades, so just make them.
 Of note, Thundacrus stock is incredibly good, Barrozooka barrel is amazing.
 Agnablaster has its place.
+Poison Stinger frame for raw damage on elemental spitting.

 ## Village 6\*
 Helios Lagi mix.
 Main note: SKIP THE HELIOS/SELENE CHEST PIECE.